Stage Plays

 • "It's a Compelling Ghost, And It Sings in Hebrew" (New York Times, 1989)

-• The show's powerful (and at times spooky!) cantorial singing was provided by noted cantor Paul Zim
+• The show's powerfully emotive cantorial singing was provided by noted cantor Paul Zim

 • Gallery